AIMH-DHgroup/geometry-retrieving-api/README.md

 pip install -r requirements.txt
 ```

 After that, go to the [Wikifier website](https://wikifier.org/register.html) and create a user.
-Then, copy the key and paste it in the following command:
+Then, copy the key and paste it into the following command:

 ```shell
 export WIKIFIER_API_KEY="your_api_key"